TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 135/Psalms 135.3.md

 ---

-Praise ye Jehovah; For Jehovah is good: Sing praises unto his name; For it is pleasant.
+Praise Yah, for Yahweh is good.
+Sing praises to his name, for that is pleasant.